dataloveco/du-resources/README.md

 ## What’s Inside
 The repository will include a variety of resource files such as:
 - **Terminal and Git Quick Guide** – Everyday shell navigation, file management, and Git workflows.
 - **HPC Quick Guide** – How to connect to DU’s High-Performance Computing cluster, run jobs with SLURM, and launch JupyterLab.
+- **Python Guide** - This guide was created to support students with little or no programming experience in learning Python, Jupyter, and basic financial data analysis.
+- [TBD] **R/RStudio Guide** - This guide was created to support students with little or no programming experience in learning R/RStudio and basic data analysis (quantitative methods).
 - Additional tips, cheat sheets, and best practices as they are gathered over time.

 ## Repository Structure